NIEM/NIEM.github.io/reference/specifications/ndr/index.md

 {% include specs/targets-table.html classID=page.classID %}

-### Reference Schema Document (REF)
+### REF

-Reference schema documents (REFs) are NIEM schemas that provide authoritative definitions of broadly reusable schema components and follow a stricter syntax, as specified by the NDR.
+**Reference schema documents** (REFs) are NIEM schemas that provide authoritative definitions of broadly reusable schema components and follow a stricter syntax, as specified by the NDR.
 NIEM release schemas are REFs.

 The conformance rules for reference schema documents are generally stricter than those for extension schema documents (EXTs).
 This is because REFs are intended for reuse and must be defined in a way that supports a broad variety of requirements.